TheCHead/nikku-no-gemu/content/posts/knowledge/gdpatterns-observer.md

 }
 ```

 This setup can lead to a situation where the `Observer` is destroyed, but the `Subject` still keeps a reference to it.
-This situation can result in a `NullReferenceException` when invoking the event, which is a big no-no.
+This condition can result in a `NullReferenceException` when invoking the event, which is a big no-no.
 The way to deal with this is to unsubscribe the observer from the subject right in the observer's destructor.
 In the example below, I've also added a constructor to demonstrate subscribing and unsubscribing more clearly.

 ```csharp